chriss1525/alx-system_engineering-devops/0x02-shell_redirections/README.md

-13-unique- prints words once from input list 14-findthatword- displays lines with pater root 15-countthatword- counts the number of lines in a file
+13-unique- prints words once from input list 14-findthatword- displays lines with pater root 15-countthatword- counts the number of lines in a file 16-whatsnext- checks the numbers after a specific command 17-hidethisword- displays all lines without the word bin